oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    For a multitenant database, ensure that the wallet is open on all PDBs as well as the CDB, and the master key is set for all PDBs and the CDB.

-   Please execute below query to check the status of TDE wallet in source database using connection established in step 1.
+   Please execute below query to check the status of TDE wallet in source database (using connection established in step 1).

-   Execute below sql.
      ```text
      <copy>
      select CON_ID,WALLET_TYPE,STATUS from v$encryption_wallet;
      </copy>
      ```

-   You will see that WALLET\_TYPE is **UNKNOWN** and STATUS is **NOT\_AVAILABLE** which means TDE wallet is not configured.
+   If the query output shows WALLET\_TYPE as **UNKNOWN** and STATUS as **NOT\_AVAILABLE**, then the TDE wallet is not configured.

    Sample query output is shown below.

      ![Image showing TDE status of source database](./images/source-tde-status.png)

-   Please follow the below steps to enable TDE wallet for the source database proviosioned in this lab.
+   Please follow the below steps to enable TDE wallet for the source database provisioned in this lab.

    a .
 Set **ENCRYPTION\_WALLET\_LOCATION** in the $ORACLE_HOME/network/admin/sqlnet.ora file.

-       Insert the below line in sqlnet.ora (Ensure to update the correct ORACLE_HOME of your source database).
+       Insert the below line in sqlnet.ora (Replace the **DIRECTORY** path with your $ORACLE_HOME/network/admin path).
        ```text
        <copy>
        ENCRYPTION_WALLET_LOCATION=(SOURCE=(METHOD=FILE)(METHOD_DATA=(DIRECTORY=/u01/app/oracle/product/19c/dbhome_1/network/admin/)))